NordicPlayground/ncs-cloud-client-workshop/Readme.md

 The loop in main printing out environment information every 3 seconds will be removed, as this code was only added for testing purposes.

 Start by opening the Kconfig configurator.
 Search for 'date_time', and enable the Date time library.
 Click 'Save to file'.
-After doing this *CONFIG_DATE_TIME=y* should be added to the prj.conf file (it is also possible to simply add this line manually to prj.conf, without using the Kconfig configurator)
+After doing this *CONFIG_DATE_TIME=y* should be added to the prj.conf file (it is also possible to simply add this line manually to prj.conf, without using the Kconfig configurator).

 Add the following include to the top of main.c:
 ```C
 #include <date_time.h>
 ```

 It is not recommended to run a lot of code directly from an event handler, since event handlers are often running in interrupt context.
-From interrupt context there are many drivers and libraries that are unavailable (or unsafe), and you also risk blocking other interrupts in the system.
+From interrupt context there are many drivers and libraries that are unavailable (or unsafe to use), and you also risk blocking other interrupts in the system which could lead to system instabilities or crashes.
 To avoid this issue it is possible to register a work item, which will be triggered from the event handler (by using k_work_submit(..)), but where the actual work function will be run from the thread context.
+For more information about work queues and work items please refer to the [documentation](https://docs.zephyrproject.org/2.6.0/reference/kernel/threads/workqueue.html).

 To implement this, start by declaring a work function and a work item by adding the following code at the top of main.c (below *static K_SEM_DEFINE(lte_connected, 0, 1);* ):
 ```C